dcguim/PuzzleSlider/README.md

 Sliding Puzzle Game
 ===================
-This is a simple implementation of a 3x3 table: http://en.wikipedia.org/wiki/Sliding_puzzle
+This is a simple graph-implemented 3x3 table of: http://en.wikipedia.org/wiki/Sliding_puzzle

-The Game still in development stage
+The graph for the game was generated and was implementes a DFS and BFs

 Features:
-+ First connected component generetad "(181440 nodes found)"
++ Two connected component genereted with "(181440 nodes found)" each
++ DFS and BFS implemented to trasverse the graph
++ Find the longest path to a given endPoint configuration through BFS

-Compile:
+To Compile:
 `gcc -Wall fifo.c AdjList.c graph.c`